mxvish/bgm-player/README.md

     mpg123 python tkinter
     ```

-3. Download necesarry mp3 files and bgm.py (for macOS download bgm_mac.py)
+2. Download necesarry mp3 files and bgm.py (for macOS download bgm_mac.py)

-4. Put all of them in the same directory.
+3. Put all of them in the same directory.

-5. Edit audio file names in
+4. Edit audio file names in
     ```py
     first_BGM = threading.Thread(target=play_bgm, args=('BGM_1_金庫解錠まで.mp3',))
     second_BGM = threading.Thread(target=next_bgm, args=('BGM_2_爆弾解除.mp3',))
     third_BGM = threading.Thread(target=next_bgm, args=('BGM_3_ゲームクリア.mp3',))
     ```
-    to your audio file names.
+    of bgm.py (or bgm_mac.py) to your audio file names.

-6. (For Fedora, or Arch)
+5. (For Fedora, or Arch)

     Delete `#`(comment out) in `play_bgm()` and `stop_bgm()` and then add `#` to the another line in the same method.

-7. (For Ubuntu)
+6. (For Ubuntu)

     Delete `#`(comment out) in `next_bgm()` and `stop_button_clicked()` and then add `#` to the another line begins with `sp.call` in the same method.

-8. Unmute the speaker.
+7. Unmute the speaker.

-9. Run the following command on terminal.
+8. Run the following command on terminal.

   - For Linux
   ```sh